zhrgns/zhrgns/README.md

 - 🔭 I’m currently working on my own projects on Java & Spring Boot

-- 🌱 I’m currently learning Big Data and Apache Spark
+- 🌱 I’m currently learning Big Data Porcessing with Hadoop and Apache Spark

 - 📫 How to reach me: https://www.linkedin.com/in/fzehra-gunes05/